pyeventsourcing/eventsourcing/docs/topics/process.rst

 included.
 If causal dependencies from all pipelines were included in each notification, each pipeline could be processed in parallel, to an extent limited by the dependencies between the notifications.

+..
+If persistence were optional, this design could be used for high-performance applications
+.. which would be understood to be less durable.
+Data could be streamed out asynchronously
+.. and still stored atomically but after the processing notifications are available.
+..
+Resuming could then go back several steps, and perhaps a signal could be sent so
+.. downstream restarts from an earlier step.
+Or maybe the new repeat processing could
+.. be ignored by downstream, having already processed those items.

+..
+Refactoring
+.. ~~~~~~~~~~~

+..
+Todo: Something about moving from a single process application to two.
+Migrate
+.. aggregates by replicating those events from the notification log, and just carry
+.. on.

 Kahn process networks